dissorial/doc-chatbot/README.md

 #### OAuth conset screen

-- Navigate to `APIs & Serivces`, then `OAuth consent screen`.
+- Navigate to `APIs & Services`, then `OAuth consent screen`.
 Click on `External`, then `Create`.
 Give the app a name, fill out the fields for emails/developer contact information and then continue.
 In the `Scopes` section, click `Add or remove scopes` and check `.../auth.userinfo.email`, then `Save and continue`.
 In the `Test users section`, add yourself (your email), then `Save and Continue` and then `Back to dashboard`.

 #### Credentials